lbain/lucybain/source/blog/2014/10-25-triple-vs-double-equals.md

 0 == 0
 ```

-From here we can test for equalty with type since both operands are numbers.
+From here we can test for equality with type since both operands are numbers.

 **TL;DR**